 - 1. This gift does not replace a testamentary bequest because any income received after it was made is not part of the gift.
-It is also not available for cash, debts or stocks.28 - 2.
+It is also not available for cash, debts or stocks.31 - 2.
 At common law, creating life estates ordinarily applies to real property not chattels.
-To create a similar result with shares in private and public companies, bonds, cash etc., trusts are used.29
+To create a similar result with shares in private and public companies, bonds, cash etc., trusts are used.32 a.
+The mechanism